Scientists Date Homo Antecessor Remains And Conclude It Is The Oldest Fossil Ever Discovered In Western Europe

 “We had to use the most advanced analytical techniques to date this tooth fragment, and had to go several times to the site in order to accurately reconstruct the sedimentary environment.”

-The task of dating the tooth was such a large one that scientists from interdisciplinary fields that include geochronology, geology, archaeology and palaeoanthropology were all called in to help, with Dr. Mathieu Duval noting that accurate dating of the H. antecessor fossil would never have been possible without so many dedicated researchers.
+The task of dating the tooth was such a large one that scientists from interdisciplinary fields that include geochronology, geology, archaeology, and palaeoanthropology were all called in to help, with Dr. Mathieu Duval noting that accurate dating of the H. antecessor fossil would never have been possible without so many dedicated researchers.

 “We faced many challenges during this study, and without the active participation of all these specialists, it would not have been possible to obtain any meaningful and reliable result.”